As of January 3rd, the following rules apply to everyone over the age of 6-years-old:

 All primary school pupils and teachers returned to wearing masks in class on November 15th, after the rule had been lifted in some areas with low case numbers.
 Mask rules have been in place for secondary and high schools since 2020.

 The decision is up to local authorities and there is no case number threshold at which these rules are introduced.
 Some areas with low case numbers have extra mask rules while other places with high case numbers don’t.

-The advice to anyone is to check with the local préfecture on the exact rules in place in your area.
+If you are in any doubt over whether you should be wearing a mask, the advice to anyone is to check with the local préfecture on the exact rules in place in your area.